 An email marketing platform will allow you to capture email addresses from visitors on your website and then retarget them with messages created for their preferences.

 You probably realize that sending the same information to your entire email list without any segmentation or personalization isn’t the best way to get your message across to your customers.
-But at the same time, some of your campaigns are just so exciting that you want to get the word out to everyone without leaving out a single email address!

 Not only will segmenting major marketing campaigns allow you to personalize each message, but it’ll also help you improve the deliverability of your entire campaign to ensure your most important emails reach the inbox of your subscribers.

 So, instead of bombarding all of your customers with the same email for your next big announcement, find out how you can filter and segment your campaigns to reach the right audience at the right time.

 Start email segmentation by adding filters for every campaign